 Digital HR is about using digital techniques and working methods to make HR more efficient.
 The digital approach creates data-driven evidence that demonstrates how HR’s work creates business benefits.

 But what does digitalising areas related to HR mean in concrete terms?
 In this blog post, we provide suggestions for five digital HR transformation opportunities.

 Many functions, including marketing, sales and customer service, have begun using chatbots to improve the customer experience and expand their accessibility.
 Now is the time for HR to start leveraging chatbots – robots that simulate human conversations based on AI.

 Chatbots have tremendous potential in several HR functions, including recruitment, onboarding and management of internal routines.
 With the help of chatbots, HR can free up time that can instead be allocated into strategic efforts.
 A practical first step is to let chatbots handle simple requests from employees, such as time off, business insurance, payroll audits, etc.

 2. Digital HR provides data-driven decision support

 Have you ever decided on a course of action without data-backed information that turned out to be a mistake?
 You’re not alone!
 Many people, especially in managerial positions, are struggling to make quick decisions due to lack of relevant data.
 It’s high time for businesses to put more emphasis on decisions based on facts, rather than trusting “gut feelings”.

-Today, most organizations collect a fixed amount of data, but they are lagging behind in collecting regular feedback from employees.
-By working with what we call temperature measurement, with frequent health checks of the organization, various functions – senior management as well as HR, supervisors, and rank-and-file employees – are provided with data-driven material that helps them in taking time off and smart decisions.
+Today, most organisations collect a fixed amount of data, but they are lagging behind in collecting regular feedback from employees.
+By working with what we call temperature measurement, with frequent health checks of the organisation, various functions – senior management as well as HR, supervisors, and rank-and-file employees – are provided with data-driven material that helps them in taking time off and smart decisions.